alicemist/Bots-of-Midgard/README.md

 - [xmlreader](./bots/xmlreader)
 - [productDBRequester](./bots/yunusemre)

-Each bot has its own directory where you can find more details about it and its usage.
+Each bot has its own directory where you can find more details about it and its usage

 ## Contributors